 Long time, no chat, my friends!
 I’ve been having a tough time getting my thoughts down into the blog lately, but tonight I had a surge of #feelings, so I knew it was time to check back in.
 I wanted to share all the things that have me feeling happy and fortunate and overall just plain good lately.
 And trust me, there are a LOT of updates, so you’re gonna want to keep reading. 😉 Enjoy! xx

 In the land of grammin, it’s so easy to have your feed overrun by posts you passively scroll by on the search for something you connect with.
 I follow QUITE a few of Philly peeps over on my Instagram, but I always look forward to posts from some specific accounts.
 Today, I wanted to share with you 5 of my faaavorite Philly Instagram accounts (all run by amazing women, of course!) that always get me to double tap.
+They all have so many followers, which is what everyone wants!
+You guys should consider using instagram tags in your posts in order to get more likes and followers, maybe one day you’ll be on my top 5 favorite accounts!

 Did I miss one of your favs?
 Let me know in the comments below which grammers you love! xx